Hugh Denison: Early life

+Business activities

 Tobacco

 The Dixson tobacco business was founded by Denison's grandfather Hugh Dixson (ca.1810 – 3 November 1880) of George Street, Sydney in 1839.
 He had been a tobacconist in Hanover Street, Edinburgh.
 In 1864 he set up a company Dixson & Sons with his two sons Hugh jun. and Robert.
 Robert Dixson set up his own business in William Street, Melbourne in 1872, taking advantage of a loophole in the acts governing interstate trade.
 Robert Dixson & Co. set up a factory in Halifax Street, Adelaide in 1877 around the same time as Feldheim, Jacobs and Co. of Melbourne.

 He worked for his father from 1885 and in 1889 went to Perth, Western Australia, where he married.
-On the death of his father in 1891 he bought the S.A. and W.A. businesses from his father's estate and returned to Adelaide to live.
+On the death of his father in 1891 he bought the South Australian and Western Australian businesses from his father's estate and returned to Adelaide to live.

 In 1897 he purchased James Chambers' Montefiore Hill home, which had been the setting-out point for John McDouall Stuart's successful sixth expedition.
 He pulled down the house and replaced it with a grand residence of Germanic style, which he named "Stalheim" (perhaps named for the town in Norway).
-In 1908 he sold the property to Sir Langdon Bonython, who renamed it "Carclew", the name by which it is known today.
+In 1908 he sold the property to Langdon Bonython, who renamed it "Carclew", the name by which it is known today.

 He then purchased Richard Rouse's "Guntawang", near Gulgong, which he renamed Eumaralla Estate, where he bred thoroughbred horses and Dorset Horn sheep.
 In 1905 he bought the yearling Poseidon, which subsequently won the Australian Jockey Club Derby and St Leger, the Victoria Derby and the Melbourne Cup and the Caulfield Cup twice.
 His horse Dark Chief won the Moonee Valley Cup in 1936.

-In 1902 the family's separate tobacco interests were merged in the Dixson Tobacco Co. which in 1903 merged with William Cameron Bros & Co.
-Pty, Melbourne, to form the British-Australasian Tobacco Company.
+In 1902 the family's separate tobacco interests were merged in the Dixson Tobacco Company. which in 1903 merged with William Cameron Bros & Co, Melbourne, to form the British-Australasian Tobacco Company.
 Dixson was elected a director and in 1905 moved to Sydney.